Complete Guide of Car Suspension System

 Like most automobile parts, the car’s shock should follow a specific maintenance pattern.
 The durability of your vehicle’s suspension depends on several factors, including the type and materials it is made from.
 Expert mechanics say that the shock absorber should be replaced every 45,000 to 90,000 miles.

-However, it is difficult to place a specific duration on this as they are a lot of variables that need to be considered.
-Though on an average scale, if you have a good quality suspension system, it should last for roughly four to five years.
+However, it is difficult to place a specific duration on this, as there are a lot of variables that need to be considered.
+On average, if you have a good quality suspension system, it should last for roughly four to five years.

 Is Suspension Repair Expensive?